murillo94/twitter-kafka/README.md

 # twitter-kafka

-Tweets streaming process from Twitter to Kafka.
+Tweets streaming process from Twitter to Kafka and text (tweet) sentiment analysis.